crystyllabs/ReferenceHub/README.md

 - Keep approval/moderation authoritative on the server; never send private submissions to the browser.
 - Restrict the endpoint to read-only public data and avoid personal email addresses or internal notes.
+- Generate AI summaries on the server after moderation.
+Never put an AI provider key in `script.js`, and require summaries to stay grounded in approved feedback.
 - Add caching at the API or hosting edge and invalidate it when an approved review changes.
 - Add a content security policy at the host.
 Allow scripts only from the site and the configured Apps Script origin while JSONP remains in use.
 - Add automated tests for response normalization, rating boundaries, selection parsing, empty states, and pagination.